-The Centers for Disease Control released a study that provides a wealth of information that puts the risks and costs of car, truck and motorcycle accidents in this country in context, particularly with respect to teenage drivers:
+The Centers for Disease Control released a study that provides a wealth of information that puts the risks and costs of car, truck, and motorcycle accidents in context, particularly regarding teenage drivers:

 - Vehicle accidents cost $100 billion in medical care and productivity losses every year.
 Almost 4% of the economic losses involve children.

-- Not surprisingly, motorcycle accidents cause the most significant injuries.
+- Motorcycle accidents cause the most significant injuries.
 Motorcycle accidents comprise 6% of the total but 12% of the overall costs.
 Pedestrians and bicyclists are in a similar boat, causing 5% of the motor vehicle-related deaths and injuries and 10% of the economic costs.

 - Male teenage drivers are twice as likely to be killed in crashes as females.
 This is another “what do you do about this?” statistic.
 We allow for insurance companies to charge higher premiums for teenage boys.
 Why can’t we make different driving ages for boys and girls?
 Oh, forget it, I guess I know why we can’t.

-- One in every three teenage deaths is the result of a motor vehicle crash.
+- One in every three teenage deaths results from a motor vehicle crash.

-As usual, there are no easy answers to this problem.
-We all demand the use of cars and we have determined that teenagers of a certain age should be given the opportunity to drive.
-Like most really vexing problems, anyone who thinks there is a “no-brainer any idiot could figure it out” solution just is not giving the issue much thought.
-But I do think we need to give more thought as a society to this issue.
-We have so many “wars,” two real wars and then our wars on poverty, drugs, cancer, and so forth.
-Everyone is war weary.
-But we have a lot of problems so there should be a lot of wars.
+As usual, there are no simple answers to this problem.
+We all demand the use of cars and we have determined that we should give teenagers of a certain age the opportunity to drive.
+Like most vexing problems, anyone who thinks there is a “no-brainer any idiot could figure it out” solution just is not giving the issue much thought.
+But I think we need to give more thought as a society to this issue.
+We have so many “wars,” two real wars, and then our wars on poverty, drugs, cancer, and so forth.
+Everyone is war-weary.
+But we have a lot of problems, so there should be a lot of wars.
 A war against car traffic collision deaths should be on the war list.